-When you first connect a second monitor, Windows should detect it and automatically duplicate the screen on both displays.
+When you first connect a second monitor, Windows should detect it and automatically shows the screen on both displays.
 This is the case regardless of whether you have a PC with two monitors or a laptop with a screen or projector attached.

 If you don’t see an image on the second screen, look for a function key on the top row of keys on your laptop which shows two monitors.
 Press the Fn key and the appropriate function key (F5 on the laptop below, for example) and it should toggle through the various configurations: laptop display only, laptop + external screen, external screen only.

 You can also try pressing the Windows key and P at the same time for the same effect.

 If all else fails, go to the Windows desktop, right click and choose Screen resolution (Display settings in later versions including Windows 10).
 If you see only one screen in the drop-down Display list, try clicking the Detect button to force Windows to scan for the second screen.
 In Windows 10, scroll down until you see Multiple Displays and click the Detect button.

-Since you want to duplicate the screens and have the same image on both, make sure ‘Duplicate these displays’ is selected in the Multiple displays drop-down menu.
+If you want to duplicate the screens and have the same image on both, make sure ‘Duplicate these displays’ is selected in the Multiple displays drop-down menu.
 It's much the same in Windows 8 and 10.

 How to extend the desktop across multiple monitors

-Assuming you’re not using a projector, which is when it makes sense to duplicate the screen, then you probably want to extend the desktop to have different things on each screen.
+If you’re not using a projector, which is when it makes most sense to duplicate the screen, then you probably want to extend the desktop to have different things on each screen.

 To do that, simply choose ‘Extend these displays’ instead of ‘Duplicate these displays’.